Are you looking for where to stay in Cape Town? You have come to the right place!

-Sea Point / Three Anchor Bay – Where to stay in Cape Town for sports enthusiasts
+Sea Point / Three Anchor Bay – The best place for sports enthusiasts

 Named after the Sea Point promenade which goes all the way from Bantry Bay to Mouille Point, Sea Point is a locals favorite for outdoors sports – walking, biking, running and more.
-With outdoor gyms, parks perfect for children; a pool open during the summer months, it easily qualifies as where to stay in Cape Town for families with children (and sports enthusiasts, of course).
+With outdoor gyms, parks perfect for children; a pool open during the summer months, it’s a great area for families with children (and sports enthusiasts, of course).

 If you need a break from all the work-out, you can always people-watch, or visit an art gallery.
 Need more?
-This is one of the safest areas in Cape Town (but by all means, keep your eyes open!).
+This is one of the safest areas in Cape Town.

 Fresnaye – A lovely (yet expensive) area to stay in Cape Town

 Fresnaye is known to be the most expensive neighborhood in Cape Town – and for a good reason.
-It provides easy access to the gorgeous beaches, it has views over Table Bay and Robben Island, it’s sheltered from the cold winds that regularly hit cape town.
+It provides easy access to the gorgeous beaches, it has views over Table Bay and Robben Island, it’s sheltered from the cold winds that regularly hit the city.
 What’s not to like about it?

 If you want to stay in a part of town that is close to the ocean but relatively quiet, Bountry Bay is the place for you.
 It’s nicely sheltered from the winds, and the views are lovely.

-Clifton – Where to stay in Cape Town for access to incredible beaches
+Clifton – Best for access to incredible beaches

 Clifton has four beaches which are easily among the most beautiful in the world.
-The beach snob in me totally approves of this reputation!
-Sand is nice, soft and white; the giant boulders give it an extra fun look and the clear waters are calling your name (except, water in this part of the country is freezing cold).
-This is positively where to stay in Cape Town for access to stunning beaches.
+Sand is nice, soft and white; the giant boulders give it an extra fun look and the clear waters are calling your name.

 The four beaches vary little in terms of what they look like and of the views (all of them face the stunning Twelve Apostles), but are different in terms of what’s on offer.
 Clifton First Beach is perfect for a sporty crowd – you will see people playing volleyball and other sports.
 BONUS POINT – dogs are allowed!
 Second Beach is gay-friendly.
 Third Beach is open to topless visitors.
 Finally, Fourth Beach is more family friendly as it is a bit larger and there are lifeguards on duty.